National Societies and governments

 As a membership organization, the IFRC’s main goal is to serve our 191 member National Societies and to support them to deliver effective local humanitarian action at all times.

 National Societies are also our partners.
 Each National Society provides annual statutory contributions to the IFRC to support our overall mission and goals.
 The amounts of these contributions vary and are determined by a formula approved by the General Assembly.

 In addition, National Societies can make voluntary contributions and donations to the IFRC.
-Voluntary contributions and donations provided by National Societies and their respective governments are our largest source of income, representing 86% of the IFRC’s overall funding in 2020.
+Voluntary contributions and donations provided by National Societies and their respective governments are our largest source of income.

 Crucially, National Societies and governments provide the majority of funding to our regular resources budget—unearmarked funding that gives us the greatest financial flexibility—and to IFRC emergency appeals.

 We simply could not deliver our wide-ranging and life-saving work without the support of National Societies and their governments.
 And it is our steadfast commitment to be trusted, valued and accountable partners to them at all times.

 To find out more, or to discuss partnering with the IFRC to support our work, please contact our Partnerships and Resource Development department: [email protected]

 As the world’s largest humanitarian network, the IFRC is committed to being trusted, engaged and accountable to our many and diverse stakeholders.

 Donor Advisory Group (DAG)

 In 2012 the IFRC established the Donor Advisory Group made up of representatives from donor governments, member National Societies of those same countries, and the European Union.